-This four-week clerkship will challenge medical students to take care of patients undergoing surgical procedures, along with patients being cared for in the Intensive Care Units.
+This four-week clerkship challenges medical students to take care of patients undergoing surgical procedures along with patients being cared for in the Intensive Care Units.

-During the operative two-week block, each student will be expected to critically examine the perioperative process, as well as learn fundamental procedures that are coupled to it.
+During the operative two-week block, students critically examine the perioperative process and learn its fundamental procedures.

-The Critical Care two-week block will ask students to manage the critically ill patient, as well as implement the necessary interventions for stabilization and management.
+During the critical care two-week block, students manage critically-ill patients and implement the necessary interventions for stabilization and management.

-The education will start with modules that each student must complete prior to the corresponding lecture.
-These will involve active participation by means of simulation and problem-based learning discussions.
+Students complete modules prior to each corresponding lecture.
+These involve active participation by means of simulation and problem-based learning discussions.

 Description of Clerkship

 Weeks 1 and 2

 The first two weeks are dedicated to intraoperative anesthetic management of the surgical patient, including patient care under the direct supervision of a resident or attending.

 A typical day includes arriving at ~6:00 a.m. to help set up the OR, attending conference at 6:30 a.m. and starting the first OR case of the day at 8:00 a.m.

 Typically, there are several cases throughout the day.
 A continuity of care is expected, students perform the next day’s preoperative evaluation and visit the postoperative patients from the preceding day.